equinixmetal-archive/docs-packet-legacy/guides/networking/cisco-virl-on-packet.md

 1. Sign Up / Login to Packet.

 2. If you are a first time user, an Organization will be automatically created.
-You must [add a Public SSH Key](https://support.packet.com/kb/articles/ssh-access) which is needed in order to deploy and access the servers
+You must add a SSH key which is needed in order to deploy and access the servers

 3. Create a new Project where you will then deploy the server/s.